Guelph GoGo Grandmothers Griots (5Gs)

 GoGoGrandmothers offer four school options:

-- For primary students: ZOMO THE RABBIT, the West African tale of the trickster, told to Kindergarten, Gr.
+A) For primary students: ZOMO THE RABBIT: a Trickster Tale from West Africa, by Gerald McDermott.
+It is shaped for Kindergarten, Gr.
 1-3, with puppets, drumming and storytelling.
-This has been enormously successful for four years.
+This has been enormously successful for five years.
 This production takes anywhere from 30 - 60 minutes, depending on the number of groups involved and the time available for post Zomo story activities - - (i.e., echo story, "Going on Safari").

-- For junior students: WHY FROG HAS NO TAIL, an African - based tale about self-awareness, responsibility, and sharing, created by our own GoGo Griot, Sya VanGeest.
+B) For junior students: WHY FROG HAS NO TAIL, A retelling of an African-based tale about self-awareness, responsibility, and sharing, created by our own GoGo Griot, Sya VanGeest.
 This takes about 45- 60 minutes to tell through dramatic storytelling with puppets and actors, followed by a class discussion about embracing our gifts and respecting those in others.